 Microfiber/ Ultra suede

 Microfiber, a synthetic fabric with a soft cropped pile, is becoming one of the most popular fabrics to make upholstery.
 The napped microfiber fabric surface makes it look and feel luxurious and very modern; this, combined with qualities of durability and easy cleanability, makes it a favorite as an upholstering material.

 Suede is a soft velvety leather (made from the underside of the animal skin, which s rubbed into this soft nap), and Ultra suede is the trade name of a material that imitates suede to a great extent with a super soft napped surface.
 It is a microfiber fabric made from polyester and polyurethane fibers to look almost precisely like suede.

 The suede’s feel and look are exactly imitated in ultra suede, but the problems of suede are not.
 There are many advantages to this new fabric.
 It involves no animals in its making – this is the primary advantage for many concerned about animal rights.
 It is also more lightweight than real suede and easy to maintain – you can even wash it in the washing machine.
 It can also be dried in the machine and it does not shrink in the wash, nor would it wrinkle much.
 It does not pill.

 Cotton fabrics – Cretonne, Chintz, Ticking & Canvas

-There are more than 100 Types of cotton fabric but not all of them are used as upholstery fabrics.
+There are more than 100 Types of cotton fabric names but not all of them are used as upholstery fabrics.

 If you are looking for a tightly woven, long-lasting thick fabric that is inexpensive, malleable, and breathable, the canvas is the number one choice.
 Drill cloth is a plain canvas material that is very durable and tear-resistant.
 It is an affordable upholstery fabric which is a favorite of many, though the plain looks are a deterrent for some.
 Know more about canvas here.